-The versatile fleet of transport craft (helicopter, airplane, and specialty teams vehicles) helps provide the best possible patient outcomes.
-Working with our dispatch center, referring and receiving physicians match the appropriate method of transport to each patient's specific needs.
+Our versatile fleet of transport aircraft (helicopter, airplane, and specialty teams vehicles) helps provide the best possible patient outcomes.
+Working with our transfer center, referring and receiving physicians match the appropriate method of transport to each patient's specific needs.

 Helicopter transport of the critically ill is available 24 hours a day, 365 days a year (weather conditions permitting), within a 150-mile radius of Boise and a 150-mile radius of Twin Falls.
-The Bell 429, a helicopter with a proven safety record, is used to perform inter-hospital transfers as well as emergency scene transport in conjunction with local EMS agencies.
+The Bell 429, equipped with the most advanced safety technology, is used to perform inter-hospital transfers as well as emergency scene transport in conjunction with local EMS agencies.
 Each helicopter team consists of an experienced pilot and a highly trained flight nurse and paramedic.

 Services provided by Idaho Helicopters, Inc.

-We currently operate two Bell 429 helicopters based in Boise and St. Luke's Magic Valley.
+We currently operate two Bell 429 helicopters based in Boise and Twin Falls.
 The Bell 429 has the latest technology and safety features and is designed specifically for helicopter EMS use.
 It meets and exceeds all safety recommendations set forth by the National Transportation Safety Bureau (NTSB) and is equipped with Helicopter Terrain Awareness and Warning System (HTAWS), Traffic Collision Avoidance System (TCAS) and XM NEXRAD Doppler Radar.
 The Bell 429 is a twin-engine helicopter with a state-of-the-art glass cockpit and can also be operated in the dark with night vision goggles.